oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Certified marriage records also have official information, such as local or state file numbers.

-What Types of Marriage Records are Available in Oregon
+What Types of Marriage Records are Available in Oregon?

-A marriage license is a legal document that grants a couple permission to marry and must be applied for and obtained before the wedding.
 To apply for a license to get married in Oregon, the couple must meet the following criteria:

 • They must be 18 years old.
 17-year-olds may obtain a license with a signed consent form from either their parents or legal guardians, who must be present when the license is purchased

-• They cannot be currently married or be in a registered domestic partnership with another person
+• They cannot be currently married or be in a registered domestic partnership with another person.

-• They cannot be first cousins or any nearer of kin to each other
+• They cannot be first cousins or any nearer of kin to each other.

 Are Oregon Marriage Records Public?